angarsky/diveintopython/learn/functions/nested.md

 When we call `outer_function()`, we get `3` as the result, which is the sum of `x` and `y`.
 The `inner_function` is called within the scope of the `outer_function`, and it has access to the variable `x` declared in the `outer_function`.

-## Advantages of using nested functions in Python
+## Advantages of Using Nested Functions in Python

-**Nested functions** in Python provide several advantages, including the ability to create a powerful and flexible programming structure, improved code readability, and the ability to create modular code that is easier to maintain.
+Nested functions within Python code offer a range of benefits, empowering developers to create a more robust and adaptable programming structure, enhance code readability, and craft modular code that is simpler to maintain.

+### Encapsulation and Modularity

-One of the main advantages of using nested functions is the ability to create helper functions that are only used within a particular function, thus avoiding cluttering the global name space.
-For example:
+A primary advantage of nested functions lies in their capacity to define helper functions within a specific function's scope.
+By doing so, it prevents cluttering the global namespace and promotes code organization.
+Consider the following example:

 ```python
 def double_odd_numbers(numbers):
     def is_odd(num):
         return num % 2 != 0

     def double(num):
         return num * 2

     return [double(num) for num in numbers if is_odd(num)]
 ```

-Here, we have nested two functions, `is_odd` and `double`, within the main function, `double_odd_numbers`.
-This makes it easier to read and understand the code, as the `is_odd` and `double` functions are only used within the main function.
+In this instance, `double_odd_numbers` encompasses `is_odd` and `double` functions, streamlining comprehension as these functions are solely utilized within the main function's context.

+### Closure Creation

-Another advantage of nested functions is the ability to create closure.
-This means that the nested function can access and modify the variables of the enclosing function.
-For example:
+Another notable advantage of nested functions is their ability to generate closures.
+This enables nested functions to access and manipulate variables from their enclosing function.
+For instance:

 ```python
 def power_function(base):